Categories

 The two women that he and Peter meet at lunch are Brooke (Ari Graynor) and Halley (Adelaide Clemens).
 Brooke and Max draw together, Brooke almost inexplicably fascinated by Max’s wandering spirit, while Halley flirts hard with Peter, who is in a long-term relationship with a girl in Montreal.
 The four spend most of the day together, enough time that we should have really sharp portraits of both women; but whereas most of the film’s supporting characters are instantly distinct, Halley and Brooke don’t get quite enough definition except in their relationships with the boys.

 I haven’t mentioned the best part yet: It’s only 75 minutes long!
 Rejoice, short movie lovers!
 (Speaking of “short,” shout-out to my fellow 5’7” king Angarano.)
 Avenues never lets a scene or thread carry on too long.
 In fact, it might even err a bit too hard on the punchiness: There’s a scene in the film’s climax set at a bar where four dynamic-shifting twists happen in, no joke, about 30 seconds.
-Not only do they lose impact, but I had to rewind to make sure I understood what was actually happening.
+Not only do they lose impact in such rapid succession, but I had to rewind to make sure I understood what was actually happening.
 Otherwise, though, I love the pace.

 One odd twist for the film is its score.
-The plinky jazz score sounds like it belongs in a slightly shabbier Allen film (which is indeed one way to describe Avenues), doing some excellent mood setting (snoozy indie pop thankfully eschewed by Angarano).
-What’s strange about it is the credit: it’s by actor Michael Cera in his lone feature film composer credit.
+The plinky jazz score sounds like it belongs in a slightly shabbier Allen film (which is indeed one way to describe Avenues).
+It offers some great mood setting — all snoozy indie pop has thankfully eschewed by Angarano.
+What’s strange about the score is the composer: it’s by actor Michael Cera in his lone feature film composer credit.
 Way to go, George Michael.

 Angarano’s next film, Sacramento, is on the festival circuit right now (incidentally co-starring Cera; the two must be good friends).
 Based on how much I loved Avenues, it shoots right near the top of my most anticipated list.
 The indie dramedy scene might be a bit emaciated the past few years, but there are plenty of gems for those willing to look.